yisshan3/SCNT_Placenta_Multiomics/README.md

 ---

 ## Data and Results
-Raw input datasets, as well as processed h5, count matrix, metadata, and bigWig files, are available at GEO.
+Raw input datasets, as well as processed h5, count matrix, metadata, and bigWig files, are available at GSE305963.

 ---